Good Inexpensive Suspensions Sportster

 Manufacturers often recommend installing shocks that are 0.5-1 inches longer.
-This almost doesn't affect the height of the motorcycle but provides more shock travel and therefore a greater effectiveness.
+This almost doesn't affect the height of the motorcycle but provides more shock travel and therefore greater effectiveness.

 There is also a catch here: not all models increase the shock travel with increasing the length.
 The length can be increased by lengthening the rod or mounting supports.
 To increase the shock travel, you need to lengthen the damper.
-Legend honestly claim that their 12-inch and 13-inch shocks are equipped with different dampers, but the 14-inch model has the same damper as the 13-inch model; the length increase is achieved by lengthening the upper support.
+Legend honestly claims that their 12-inch and 13-inch shocks are equipped with different dampers, but the 14-inch model has the same damper as the 13-inch model; the length increase is achieved by lengthening the upper support.
 It means that when choosing a length, you have to compare photos online, because manufacturers rarely indicate the shock travel in the characteristics.

-In the video, we showed that they are made of steel parts and are much heavier than their analogues, but we didn't say that 1 kg of unsprung mass is equivalent to 4-6 kg of sprung mass, depending on the motorcycle geometry.
+In the video, we showed that they are made of steel parts and are much heavier than their analogs, but we didn't say that 1 kg of unsprung mass is equivalent to 4-6 kg of sprung mass, depending on the motorcycle geometry.
 So a couple of extra kilograms (we didn't measure the weight of the cartridges, we just eyeballed it) in the cartridge body and damper makes the motorcycle 8-10 kg heavier.